 Childcare benefits for a remote workforce

 Another employee benefit to consider strongly for remote workers is the topic of childcare benefits.
-A good way to start is to offer paid parental leave, as you would for your office-based employees.
+A good way to start is to offer paid parental leave, as you would for office-based employees.

-Relieving the parents from one part of their childcare expenses will be very much appreciated by the team members and, therefore, likely increase their company loyalty (and those magical hours of sleep!).
+Relieving the parents from one part of their childcare expenses will be much appreciated by the team members and, therefore, likely increase their company loyalty (and those magical hours of sleep!).

 Delivery services and subscriptions

-This is why companies with remote teams should invest in their employees’ professional development.
-You can do this by establishing a monthly budget for books and publications, covering the fees of attending conferences and seminars, or even pay for courses that expand their skills.
+Companies with remote teams should invest in their employees’ professional development by establishing a monthly budget for books and publications, covering the fees of attending conferences and seminars, or even paying for courses that expand their skills.

 Donations and other ways to impact the community

-When someone's basic needs are met, they usually pay more attention to the world around them and have an increased need to give back to their community or support a cause that is near and dear to their hearts.
+When people’s basic needs are met, they usually pay more attention to the world around them and have an increased need to give back to their community or support a cause near and dear to their hearts.

 Coming up with perks and benefits for remote employees requires some creativity, some budget, and a bit of effort.
 Still, it’s worthwhile if you aim to establish a rock-solid remote team that overcomes challenges and barriers easily.